 Spending your marketing dollars to reward customer loyalty is one of the most affordable ways to boost revenue.

 That’s because you’re giving discounts to customers who have already proven that they’re valuable and a good fit for your business.
-Discounts given to attract brand new clients aren’t as likely to result in their return to buy at full price, and money spent on general visibility (a billboard or a magazine ad, for example) may not bring in any new sales at all.
+Discounts given to attract brand new clients aren’t as likely to result in their return to buy at full price.
+Also, money spent on general visibility (a billboard or a magazine ad, for example) may not bring in any new sales at all.

 You have a lot of flexibility when it comes to the details of your loyalty program.
 Think about which specific groups and behaviors you want to reward in order to develop incentives.

 Rewards – Possible rewards include facility-wide discounts, discounts on specific categories of products or services, periodic gift cards or store credit, access to priority scheduling, and access to special events just for loyal customers.
 I used eSoft Planner to create a VIP customer group that got 10% off every single service I offered.